Mortar is necessary. You may have asked what is mortar and what types of mortar are available?

 The material became less popular.
 But in the 60s, mortar became popular in the US.

 Difference Between Mortar, Concrete, And Cement

-When it comes to mortar, things are different.
-Mortar is very similar to concrete only with less, or no gravel at all.
-It is a binder used when br5icklaying while concrete is a solid, strong material used for other things.
+With mortar, it’s different.
+It’s like concrete but has less or no gravel.
+It is a binder used for bricklaying while concrete is a solid material meant for other things.